 Open package of konjac noodles and place them in a strainer.
-You will notice the noodles give off an unpleasant stench.
+You will notice the noodles give off a peculiar smell.
+This smell is harmless and the natural smell of the root!
 Run the noodles under cold water for 3 minutes until the smell is gone.

 Fill a medium sized pot with water and bring to a boil.
 Add 1-2 tablespoons of sea salt.

 Add rinsed noodles to the filled pot and allow to boil for 10 minutes.
 Make sure there is enough water to completely cover the konjac noodles.
-Strain afterward.
+Strain afterwards.